McShare/xenforo-markdown/README.md

 This script depends on JQuery to work.
 Please make sure JQuery is loaded before `xenforo-markdown`.
 You could just put the scripts in a certain order.

-- markdown-it
+- Showdown

-The markdown rendering ability is provided by [markdown-it](https://github.com/markdown-it/markdown-it).
+The markdown rendering ability is provided by [Showndown](https://github.com/showdownjs/showdown).
 Please make sure markdown-it is loaded before `xenforo-markdown`.

 - Prism